Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): Scenarios of normal SN Ia in 2026

 \textit{The single-degenerate (SD) scenario.} Recent observations, particularly by JWST, indicate the common presence of stable nickel, favoring near-Chandrasekhar mass WD: $M_{\rm WD} \simeq M_{\rm Ch}$ (e.g., \citealt{Hoeflichetal2026, KwokLetal2026}).
 It does not mean that there are no sub-$M_{\rm Ch}$ explosions, but that near-Chandrasekhar ($M_{\rm Ch}$) explosions are very common; these are the SD, DD-MED, and CD scenarios.
 The SD scenario, however, encounters severe problems that practically rule it out as a major contributor to normal SNe Ia.
 The challenge that observations do not detect surviving companions in SNRs Ia has been known for over a decade (e.g., \citealt{Kerzendorfetal2013, Kerzendorfetal2018}).
 The undetectable hydrogen that the ejecta is expected to strip from some donors in the SD scenario is another property that is incompatible with observations.
 The strong theoretical basis of the SD scenario was the idea that WD masses might grow in cataclysmic variables.
-However, later it was theoretically determined that this can occur only under certain conditions (e.g., \citealt{Hillmanetal2020, Vathachiraetal2024}).
-Accretion of a helium-rich material might lead to a sub-$M_{\rm Ch}$ under specific conditions (e.g., \citealt{Hillmanetal2025}).
+However, later it was theoretically determined that this can occur only under certain conditions (e.g., \citealt{Hillmanetal2020, Vathachiraetal2024}), like a strong magnetic field of the WD (\citealt{AblimitMaeda2019}).
+Accretion of a helium-rich material might lead to a sub-$M_{\rm Ch}$ under specific conditions (e.g., \citealt{Hillmanetal2026}).
 A series of papers describing observations of different types of novae concludes that, despite being popular SN Ia candidates, the WD masses of these novae decrease, and, therefore, these cannot evolve to SNe Ia (e.g., \citealt{Schaefer2025a, Schaefer2025b, Schaefer2025c, Schaefer2026, SchaeferMyers2025, Schaeferetal2026}); a conclusion supported by some theoretical studies (e.g., \citealt{Vathachiraetal2026}).
+The SD scenario can supply CSM.
+However, it cannot be massive, as it is limited to a wind from an AGB star.
+Also, it cannot account for a large fraction of SNIPs, as most novae, which are the progenitors of (most) SNe Ia in the SD scenario, occur much later than $10^6 \yr$ after the formation of the WD.
 I consider all these observations to rule out the SD scenario as a contributor to normal SNe Ia.
 It might lead to some peculiar SNe Ia (which I do not study here).

 \textit{The double-detonation (DDet) scenario.} Many recent studies explore the properties of the DDet scenario (e.g., \citealt{MoranFraileetal2024, PadillaGonzalezetal2024, Polinetal2024, Shenetal2024, Zingaleetal2024, Callanetal2025, Rajaveletal2025, Wuetal2025, Mehtaetal2026}).
 However, the DDet scenario encounters challenges in explaining normal SNe Ia (e.g., \citealt{Soker2024Comment, Soker2025SNR0509}); it is more relevant to peculiar SNe Ia (e.g., \citealt{Glanzetal2025NatAs, Glanzetal2026}) and to the formation of runaway WDs (e.g., \citealt{Glanzetal2026}).
 Some runaway WDs might result from type Iax SNe (e.g., \citealt{Igoshevetal2023}), which is a group of peculiar SNe Ia, rather than those from normal SNe Ia coming from the DDet scenario.
 The DDet scenario has a surviving hot companion and highly asymmetrical ejecta, both of which are incompatible with many SNRs Ia.
 This scenario might, in principle, have an old planetary nebula around it, particularly for a helium non-degenerate mass donor.
 But most papers in recent years have considered a helium WD as the mass donor, and bringing the two WDs close together requires a long time in most, but not all, systems.
 I estimate that the DDet scenario might, at best, contribute a small fraction of normal SNe Ia ($\ll 10\%$).
 It might be a significant contributor to peculiar SNe Ia.